In accordance with the Americans

 The Middletown Transit District shall establish an administrative appeal process through which individuals who are denied eligibility can obtain review of the denial.
 The appeal process shall be as follows:

 * The appeals process shall include an opportunity for the affected individual to be heard and to present information and arguments.
-The Middletown Transit District's Board of Directors shall render a decision regarding the appeal within 30 days from submission of the appeal.
+The Middletown Transit District's Administrator shall render a decision regarding the appeal within 30 days from submission of the appeal.
 The affected individual may further appeal to the Middletown Transit District Board of Directors.
+They Board using an independent interviewer will render their decision within 30 days regarding the appeal.

 * The Middletown Transit District is required to provide paratransit service to the individual pending the determination on appeal.